Lillinator/navigation-menu-display-control/README.md

 There are no formatting functions in this component other than display options for navigation menu sections to staff, logged-in, or anon users.
 For group-specific navigation sidebar menu display options, please use the <a href="https://github.com/Lillinator/group-menu-sections">group menu sections theme component</a>.
-Thanks to @NathanK for the show whole sidebar to logged-in only code.
+Thanks to <a href="https://github.com/nathan-nz">@Nathan-nz</a> for the show sidebar to logged-in only code.